MfN-Berlin/HIP_Audio_Filters/README.md

 While in the notebook, install the R kernel by calling

 ```
-Rscript -e "devtools::install_github('IRkernel/IRkernel')";
 Rscript -e "IRkernel::installspec()";
 ```

 ## First-time connecting to the notebook
 While in the notebook (see above), call `jupyter notebook list` to get the notebooks security token.
+Copy this token.
+Type `exit` to return to the host computer.

 Open `http://localhost:9081` in a browser
 At the bottom of the page, under "Setup a password", paste the token and set your password.